CMSgov/ab2d-pdp-documentation/docs/Long Term API Usage Model.md

 2. Start the job with the since parameter and **save the rounded since parameter time for later use when processing the download files.**

+   Use the `Since-Datetime` from the previous job as the `_since` date for this next job.

    ```bash
    RESPONSE=$(curl "https://api.sandbox.ab2d.cms.gov/api/v1/fhir/Patient/\$export?_outputFormat=application%2Ffhir%2Bndjson&_type=ExplanationOfBenefit&_since=2020-12-16T00:00:00-08:00" \
         -sD - \